AUSTRALIA AT A GLANCE

 - Do not Hitchhike (do not get into a car with someone you do not know)

-- You must swim inside the flags, swimming outside these flags can be dangerous and the lifeguards maybe not to be able to see you if you need help.
-Wave towards the beach or at a lifeguard if you need help.
+- You must swim inside the flags, swimming outside these flags can be dangerous and the lifeguards may not to be able to see you if you need help.
+Hold your arm up if you need help.

 - Drink plenty of water and sports drinks to replace salt if playing sport in the sun.

 - Don’t leave your shoes outside where spiders can crawl into them.
 Shake them upside down before putting them on.
 Ph: 13 11 26 Poisons line

 - Never put any part of your body anywhere you can’t see.
 Don’t go walking barefoot, Keep to paths

 - If you see a snake, don’t approach it or harass it.
 Quietly walk away until you can’t see the snake anymore and then run.

 There are many fun things to do in Sydney a lot of them can be free!
 Have a beach party or picnic in the large parks around the city and suburbs; attend the free music festivals, such as opera or rock in the park at the Domain in the centre of the city.
 There are often free festivals on at Darling Harbour.
 Or see free shows such as Vivid where Sydney puts art and light shows on buildings or do some great walks around the beach fronts.
 See Sculpture by the sea which is one festival that happens October and November.
 Most art galleries and museums are free.